seanking/seanking.github.io/_drafts/2020-01-10-Scope-Functions-Kotlin.md

 }
 ```

 The previous example executes the `let` function on a list of integers.
-The lambda then intrements the count the list using the `it` variable and returns the resulting count.
-This is a contrivied example, but hopefully it shows the capabiliy of the `let` function.
-The `let` function is probably more commonly used to execute a lambda on a non-null object.
+The lambda adds to the list using the `it` variable and returns the resulting count.
+This is a contrived example, but hopefully it shows the capability of the `let` function.
+The `let` function is probably more commonly used to execute lambdas on non-null objects.

 ```kotlin
 @Test